awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-lustreconfiguration.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `WeeklyMaintenanceStartTime`  <a name="cfn-fsx-filesystem-lustreconfiguration-weeklymaintenancestarttime"></a>
-The preferred time to perform weekly maintenance, in the UTC time zone\.
+The preferred start time to perform weekly maintenance, formatted d:HH:MM in the UTC time zone, where d is the weekday number, from 1 through 7, beginning with Monday and ending with Sunday\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)